bytecodealliance/wasm-micro-runtime/product-mini/README.md

 ## Android

-able to generate a shared library support Android platform.
+Able to generate a shared library support Android platform.
 - need an [android SDK](https://developer.android.com/studio).
 Go and get the "Command line tools only"
 - look for a command named *sdkmanager* and download below components. version numbers might need to check and pick others
    - "build-tools;29.0.3"